How do Japanese social hierarchies affect workplace communication

 Communication Dynamics and Power

-In summary, Japanese workplace communication is profoundly shaped by hierarchical social values that prioritize politeness, indirectness, and harmony, expressed through linguistic honorifics, subtle communication cues, and structured social roles like senpai-kohai relationships.
-1, 2, 5
+In summary, Japanese workplace communication is profoundly shaped by hierarchical social values that prioritize politeness, indirectness, and harmony.
+These values manifest through linguistic honorifics, subtle communication cues, and structured social roles like senpai-kohai relationships.
+Understanding and applying these principles is crucial for successful interaction, as ignoring the implicit rules of hierarchy and group harmony can lead to miscommunication and social friction.

 References